bhagvan/algotrading-workshop/README.md

 ### Step 5.2: S3 Bucket

-If you retain the S3 bucket created for this workshop, you will be charged for storage.
+If you retain the S3 bucket used in this workshop, you will be charged for storage.
 To avoid these charges if you no longer wish to use the bucket, you may delete it.
 To delete the bucket, go to the S3 service console, and locate your bucket’s name in the bucket table.
 Next, click in the bucket table row for your bucket to highlight the table row.
 At the top of the table, the Delete Bucket button should now be enabled, so click it and then click the Confirm button in the resulting pop-up to complete the deletion.

 ### Step 5.3: Elastic Container Registry (ECR)